MartinBekkelund/snip/README.md

 A minimal and elegant URL shortener built with PHP, MariaDB, HTML, CSS, and JavaScript.

+SN/P is totally vibe coded with Claude Code to make an example of what's possible.
+Please have that in mind before running SN/P in any (production) environment!

 ## Features

 - 🔗 **Fast URL shortening** — Shorten long URLs with one click